Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

+The expressions \eqref{color-ordered-HSYM} coincide with those found in \cite{Adamo:2022lah}, although we have already emphasized that the theory described there exhibits a certain degree of non-locality.
 Setting $s=1$, we recover the standard Yang-Mills four-point amplitudes.

-These expressions coincide with the ones found in \cite{Adamo:2022lah}, even though we have already pointed out that the theory described there features some degree of non-locality.
-While for the quasi-chiral HS-GR amplitude, we have
+\paragraph{Quasi-chiral HS-GR.} For the quasi-chiral HS-GR theories found above, the four-point amplitudes are a simple generalisation of the GR ones

+where $k^{\text{HS}}_{\text{GR}}\sim C^{s,s,-2}C^{2,-2,-2}$.
 Setting $s=2$, we recover the standard MHV four-point graviton amplitude.

-This section can be viewed as an answer --- at least at the quartic level --- to Section \ref{section5} of \cite{Ponomarev:2016cwi}.
-In that work, the possibility of searching for general solutions to the light-cone constraints using the spinor-helicity formalism was already discussed.

-We emphasise that the conditions in \eqref{total_conditions} coincide with those obtained in the light-cone formulation at the off-shell Hamiltonian level.
-This suggests that any amplitude consistent with factorisation may originate from a well-defined local Hamiltonian; a statement we have verified at quartic order.
-Nevertheless, such a Hamiltonian is not automatically guaranteed to be Lorentz invariant.
-Ensuring Lorentz invariance requires checking multiple constraints, which we have carried out explicitly in Section \ref{section6}.
+Some of them can also be obtained by a ''double-copy'' for higher-spin amplitudes from the four-point amplitude of HS-YM via the simplest of the KLT relation